Entanglement-symmetries of covariant channels: Appendix: Faithful traces on f.d. - -algebras

-\begin{theorem} A $G$-$C^*$-algebra $A$ admits a $G$-invariant faithful trace iff $\dim_q(A) = \dim(A)$.
-In this case the canonical $G$-invariant functional is tracial and is precisely the special trace of Proposition~\ref{prop:specialtrace}. \end{theorem} \begin{proof} We first show that if $\dim_q(A)=\dim(A)$ then the canonical $G$-invariant functional is tracial.
-Consider the special Frobenius algebra $[A,m,u]$ in $\Rep(G)$ corresponding to $A$ with its canonical $G$-invariant functional.
-If we forget the $G$-action we obtain a special Frobenius algebra in $\Hilb$ satisfying $u^{\dagger}u = \dim_q(A) = \dim(A)$.
+\begin{theorem} A f.d. $G$-$C^*$-algebra $A$ admits a $G$-invariant faithful trace iff $\dim_q(A) = \dim(A)$.
+In this case the canonical $G$-invariant functional is tracial and is precisely the separable trace of Proposition~\ref{prop:specialtrace}. \end{theorem} \begin{proof} We first show that if $\dim_q(A)=\dim(A)$ then the canonical $G$-invariant functional is tracial.
+Consider the separable Frobenius algebra $[A,m,u]$ in $\Rep(G)$ corresponding to $A$ with its canonical $G$-invariant functional.
+If we forget the $G$-action we obtain a separable Frobenius algebra in $\Hilb$ satisfying $u^{\dagger}u = \dim_q(A) = \dim(A)$.
 But then this is precisely a finite-dimensional $C^*$-algebra equipped with its canonical functional, which was shown to be tracial in Proposition~\ref{prop:specialtrace}.

 We now show that if $\dim_q(A) > \dim(A)$ (by~\cite[Cor.
-2.2.20]{Neshveyev2013}, it can only be greater), then the $G$-$C^*$-algebra $A$ admits no $G$-invariant faithful trace.
+2.2.20]{Neshveyev2013}, it can only be greater), then the f.d. $G$-$C^*$-algebra $A$ admits no $G$-invariant faithful trace.
 We will prove this by contradiction.
 Suppose that $A$ admits a $G$-invariant faithful trace.
-Then by Lemma~\ref{lem:invspectrace} it admits a $G$-invariant faithful trace making the corresponding Frobenius algebra special; we may therefore consider a special Frobenius algebra $[A,m,u]$ in $\Rep(G)$ such that the associated positive linear functional is tracial.
+Then by Lemma~\ref{lem:invspectrace} it admits a $G$-invariant faithful trace making the corresponding Frobenius algebra separable; we may therefore consider a separable Frobenius algebra $[A,m,u]$ in $\Rep(G)$ such that the associated positive linear functional is tracial.